realm/realm-js/README.md

 test.sh options

  * eslint - lints the sources
- * realmjs - runs all tests on quick simulated environment
  * react-tests - runs all React Native tests on iOS Simulator
  * react-tests-android runs all React Native Android tests on Android emulator
  * node - runs all tests for node